-The academic information on this page is a resource for faculty/instructors and will be updated as necessary.
-Please contact Executive Director Edwin Arevalo (email@example.com) with questions or suggestions.
+The academic information on this page is a resource for faculty/instructors when changes in campus operating status lead to canceled classes.
+Please contact Executive Director Edwin Arevalo (email@example.com) with questions or suggestions for information to add.

 Frequently Asked Questions for Instructors

 During the time when classes are canceled, can I expect my students to do out-of-class work?

 Yes.
 Instructors can provide online learning materials, such as recorded lectures or course notes, during the time when classes are canceled.
 As best practice, students should not be held responsible through examination or graded work for learning these new materials until at least 48 hours after classes resume.
 Not all students have equal access to online materials, so expectations for student learning when classes have been canceled will need to be adjusted accordingly.